The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \begin{displayquote} \textit{The biggest problem is, it [environment] doesn't stay the same.
 But the software stays the same.
 So the challenge is that after a while the reason why you don't see wide adoption of a software is because there's lots of variability in deployment space.} -- $P_3$ \end{displayquote}

-The dynamic nature wasn't constrained to just the problem environment or organizational structure, participants also mentioned dealing with sudden change in priorities of their collaborators. $P_6$ reflected on their experience: \begin{displayquote} \textit{We started [working] with a big company [...] but suddenly, their focus changed with the coming of ChatGPT and generative AI.
-So the their managers focus all their efforts on other problems [...] so naturally [AI4SG] projects will get deprioritized.} -- $P_6$ \end{displayquote}
+The dynamic nature wasn't constrained to just the problem environment or organizational structure, participants also mentioned dealing with sudden changes in priorities of their collaborators. $P_6$ shared how their industry PO rapidly shifted focus to generative AI after the launch of ChatGPT, thus deprioritizing ongoing AI4SI efforts. $P_8$ shared another manifestation of this hurdle by recalling their experience on how political pressure and public scrutiny diverted the attention of their PO while working on a short term project, leaving insufficient time for meaningful progress.

-In addition, most nonprofit, public, and humanitarian POs face quick staff turnover, creating barriers for the long-term deployment of AI4SI projects.
-Some of these organizations rely on volunteer efforts or short-term staff.
-This churn of staff leads to constant retraining efforts, which are often unsupported by the project's grants.
+In addition, many nonprofit and public POs face high staff turnover, hindering long-term AI4SI deployment.
+Reliance on volunteers or short-term staff creates continual retraining needs, often unsupported by project grants.
 As $P_3$ put it: \begin{displayquote} \textit{If you build it, can any of their volunteers even use it? [...]
 You will provide training to some of the people, and it's a very volatile space where people come and go because a lot of them are volunteers.
-So just because you teach a couple of people doesn't mean it's going to stick.} -- $P_3$ \end{displayquote}
+So just because you teach a couple of people doesn't mean it's going to stick.} -- $P_{3}$ \end{displayquote}

-Collectively, these examples highlight the uncertainty that characterizes many AI4SI environments.
+Collectively, these examples highlight the uncertainty that characterizes in many AI4SI environments.
 From staff churn at POs to shifting institutional priorities and evolving problem definitions, researchers must adapt their systems midway or risk obsolescence.
-Navigating these uncertainties requires more than technical robustness, but also the ability to build sustainable long-term partnerships. \\
+Navigating these uncertainties requires not only technical robustness but also the ability to build sustainable long-term partnerships.

-\textit{4.4.2} $\>$ \textit{Data Issues.}\\ Another recurring issue was the challenge of accessing good-quality data.
-Unlike typical AI/ML settings, where one can usually find an abundance of data to develop their models, AI4SI collaborations often unfold in scenarios where the data is messy, incomplete, or not collected with the needs of the AI/ML task.
-Participants shared that some projects never advance since the PO does not have the necessary data.
-Like $P_4$ stated \textit{``there are other places where people had ideas, but didn't have data"}.
-Similarly, $P_2$ noted:
+\textit{4.4.2} $\>$ \textit{Data Issues.}\\ Limited access to high-quality data was another recurring challenge, as AI4SI projects often rely on messy, incomplete, or task-misaligned data.Participants noted that some projects never advance because POs lack the necessary data.
+For example, $P_9$ stated \textit{``they're really interested in working on something, but they don't have the data''}.
+Similarly, $P_{19}$ noted:

-\begin{displayquote} \textit{It turns out that the partner organization does not actually have data that allows you to kind of do the thing you hope to do.
-They're just not collecting data that would let you [...] predict something. [...]
-Or they're not collecting the labels.} -- $P_2$ \end{displayquote}